ueffel/caddy-imagefilter/README.md

 ## Changes in `v2`

-The version of the module got some internal refactoring so the implemented image filters are actually caddy modules.
-It makes the whole archicture more in line with how the extensibility should work in caddy.
+The version of the module got some internal refactoring, so the implemented image filters are actually caddy modules.
+It makes the whole architecture more in line with how the extensibility should work in caddy.

 If you are using the module the only thing that changes is the installation.
-The configuration via caddyfile is working exactly the same.
+The configuration via Caddyfile is working exactly the same.

 ## Installation